Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 A QR code survey combines two powerful tools: QR codes for distribution and online surveys for feedback collection.
 Instead of typing a URL or clicking an email link, respondents simply scan a QR code with their smartphone camera and the survey opens instantly.
 No app download required.

 QR code surveys are ideal for events, customer feedback, employee pulse surveys, and retail feedback.
 They eliminate the friction of traditional survey distribution while providing real-time tracking data.
-Research from Pew Research shows that 97% of Americans own a smartphone, making QR code scanning universally accessible.
+Research from Pew Research shows how widespread mobile phone ownership in the US now is — high enough that QR code scanning works for effectively any in-person audience.
+See more QR code statistics on adoption and scan behavior.

 Traditional survey distribution methods — email blasts, paper handouts, SMS messages — require you to already have contact information.
 QR code surveys flip this model.
 Anyone who encounters your QR code can participate: a hotel guest scanning a card at the front desk, a conference attendee scanning a poster between sessions, or a retail shopper scanning a shelf tag after a purchase.
 This zero-friction approach is why businesses increasingly use QR code surveys for in-person feedback collection.